 Building Control Advice - Replacement Windows

-Basildon Council is committed to energy conservation within its buildings and promotes energy conservation awareness throughout the district.
+Basildon Council is committed to energy conservation within its own buildings and housing stock and promotes energy conservation awareness throughout the borough.

 Since April 2002, all replacement glazing has come within the scope of the Building Regulations.
 Since then on, anyone who installs replacement windows or doors will have to comply with strict thermal performance standards.